wechuli/kubernetes-the-hard-way/docs/03-compute-resources.md

 ## Host Lookup Table

 In this section you will generate a `hosts` file which will be appended to `/etc/hosts` file on the `jumpbox` and to the `/etc/hosts` files on all three cluster members used for this tutorial.
 This will allow each machine to be reachable using a hostname such as `master`, `node01`, or `node02`.

 > **/etc/hosts for DNS**: In production, you'd use proper DNS.
 The `/etc/hosts` file provides a simple local DNS solution for this tutorial, mapping hostnames to IP addresses without requiring a DNS server.

+> **/etc/hosts for DNS**: In production, you'd use proper DNS.
+The `/etc/hosts` file provides a simple local DNS solution for this tutorial, mapping hostnames to IP addresses without requiring a DNS server.